trungvose/jira-clone-angular/README.md

-# A simplified Jira clone app built with Angular 9 and Akita
+# A simplified Jira clone built with Angular 9 and Akita

 > It is still <u>under development</u>.
 I am planning to build it in about two weeks (13 - 27 Jun 2020) in my spare time.
-After finished coding, I will gradually publish a series of tutorial how I built it from scratch.
+After finished Phase 1 coding , I will gradually publish a series of tutorial how I built it from scratch.

 This project is basically a clone of another open source Jira clone build in `React` and `VueJS` (you could say `a clone of a clone application` I know).
 I though it would be a great candidate of a modern, real-world Angular codebase and it really helps me to strengthen my knowledge about Angular.